🔻DEN HELIGA GRALEN🔻

 Q: What is handpoke?

 A: It's tattooing without a machine.
-I hold a tattoo needle in my hand, dip it in ink and create the tattoo dotwork-style, by penetrating the skin dot by dot to about 1 mm depth (the middle skin layer).
+I hold a tattoo needle in my hand, dip it in ink and create the tattoo dotwork-style, by poking the skin dot by dot to about 1 mm depth (the middle skin layer).
+It's a calm and quiet process that allows for talking, resting and soft music because there's no buzzing machine sound.

 Q: Is it painful?